-We compare our approach against the state-of-the-art, including unsupervised [19, 26, 9] and weakly-supervised methods [8, 16].
+We compare our approach against the state-of-the-art, including unsupervised [20, 27, 9] and weakly-supervised methods [8, 17].
 The weakly-supervised methods are run under the same setting as ours where only one factor is labeled for MNIST, F-MNIST, and 3D Chairs.
-Suggested hyperparameters are used to train these models: $\beta = 4$ for [19]; $\gamma = 10$ on MNIST and F-MNIST, and $\gamma = 3.2$ on 3D Chairs for [26]; $\beta = 6$ for [9]; and $\beta = 10$ for [8].
+Suggested hyperparameters are used to train these models: $\beta = 4$ for [20]; $\gamma = 10$ on MNIST and F-MNIST, and $\gamma = 3.2$ on 3D Chairs for [27]; $\beta = 6$ for [9]; and $\beta = 10$ for [8].

 From the results in Table 4, our method achieves substantially higher MIG scores than other methods on all datasets.
-Since the unsupervised methods [19, 26, 9] are trained without any supervision, comparing with them is somewhat unfair.
+Since the unsupervised methods [20, 27, 9] are trained without any supervision, comparing with them is somewhat unfair.
 Nevertheless, this emphasizes the importance of supervision in the disentanglement tasks, which is also reflected by the observation that the weakly-supervised methods consistently outperform the unsupervised ones.

 We show a qualitative comparison in Figure 4 which rotates the 3D Chairs images via traversing the latent code that depicts the azimuth rotation.
-The unsupervised methods [19, 26, 9] can smoothly change the orientation but fail to preserve the original style (e.g. shape, color, etc.).
-Among the weakly-supervised methods, [8] suffers from over-blurriness, while [16] cannot consistently control the orientation.
-Instead, our method is capable of handling various chair styles and orientations, and achieves better gener-
+The unsupervised methods [20, 27, 9] can smoothly change the orientation but fail to preserve the original style (e.g. shape, color, etc.).
+Among the weakly-supervised methods, [8] suffers from over-blurriness, while [17] cannot consistently control the orientation.
+Instead, our method is capable of handling var-